olegkrivtsov/using-zend-framework-3-book/README.md

 # Using Zend Framework 3

-*Using Zend Framework 3* is a free and open-source book about popular PHP web development framework called Zend Framework 3.
+*Using Zend Framework 3* is a free and open-source book about a popular PHP web development framework called Zend Framework 3.

 The latest published version of the book can be found here: